StasonFox/TelephoneNumberValidator/README.md

     1 555 555 5555
 For this challenge you will be presented with a string such as 800-692-7753 or 8oo-six427676;laskdjf.
 Your job is to validate or reject the US phone number based on any combination of the formats provided above.
 The area code is required.
 If the country code is provided, you must confirm that the country code is 1.
 Return true if the string is a valid US phone number; otherwise return false.

-This project is a telephone number validator.
-I created a regex that fulfills all of the requirements, which include the optional country code, hyphens, spaces, and parenthesis as well as the correct amount of numbers for each section.
-If str matches the regex, it returns true.
-Otherwise, it returns false.
+This project is a good exercise for working with regex.